Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 03.28.20 UTC
+- WIB: Kamis, 11 September 2025 04.23.36 UTC
-- WITA: Kamis, 11 September 2025 04.28.20 UTC
+- WITA: Kamis, 11 September 2025 05.23.36 UTC
-- WIT: Kamis, 11 September 2025 05.28.20 UTC
+- WIT: Kamis, 11 September 2025 06.23.36 UTC

 Kutipan Inspiratif:
-"Human nature is evil, and goodness is caused by intentional activity."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational